What costs/charges (other than tax) are payable on the sale of real estate and who are these charges payable to?

 The seller will need to pay legal fees, as well as fees of any agents employed to market and sell the property and carry out valuations.

-The buyer normally pays the notary's fees, while professional advisers are paid by the instructing party.
+The buyer normally pays the notary’s fees, while professional advisors are paid by the instructing party.

 Notary's fees will be incurred but can usually be negotiated.
 Other costs include the fees of professional advisors.